PawseySC/wrappie/README.md

 ## Quick start

 Lines 20-26 of the `wrappie` script provide values for the following variables:
-* `basedir`: default basename for the following two variables
+* `basedir`: default base-name for the following two variables
 * `rootdir`: upper level path for the directory tree of packages (containers and wrappers).
 The tree has the default format: `basedir/containers/tool/tag/`
 * `moduledir`: upper level path for the directory tree of modules, default format `basedir/modulefiles/tool/tag`
 * `workdir`: directory(ies) to be bound mounted in containers.
 Can be comma separated list, only used to display information